4 Steps to Overcome Limiting Beliefs + Free PDF

 When something we observe or hear is paired with a strong emotional response, then it really becomes entrenched in our belief system because that sends a signal to your brain that this is especially important.

-Beliefs can come from things we observed like parents fighting over money, or things we were told by important people in our lives.
+Self limiting beliefs can come from things we observed like parents fighting over money, or things we were told by important people in our lives.
 If a parent or teacher tells a child ‘you’re not smart enough’ that child believes it because they were told so by a trusted authority figure.

 They can also come from traumatic experiences and abusive relationships.
 When someone you love (a parent or romantic partner) with treats you in a way that devalues your worth you start to believe you are not worthy of better treatment.